Fazendaaa/FarmNotes/docs/index.md

 The act of design must be, by itself, as an small local act of repair.
 In the book is said that the simple act of code indentation could reduce considerably the number of bugs in a back-of-the-envelope discover at Bell Labs; but I didn't find anything about this that endorses this idea.

 Wanding is the act of "wonder around" a bad code in a way that repels you of making anything.
 Probably because who wrote the code followed the [LeBlanc's Law](https://en.wikipedia.org/wiki/Talk%3AList_of_eponymous_laws#Proposal_to_add_LeBlanc's_law): _"later equals never"_.

+And just a friendly reminder from the Unix philosophy: _"Robustness is the child of transparency and simplicity."_

 ## The Art of Clean Code?
 Programming is a kind of art: the artists want make something beautiful and new, even if is not that new for the whole world or actually all the beautiful...
 But is new and beautiful to them.
 And that's why a team stuck with a bad code loses it's productivity also, because no one is creating something.